3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Solaria Nishitetsu Hotel Kyoto Premier

-Upon checking into the Solaria Nishitetsu Hotel Kyoto Premier, I was absolutely stunned at how nice our room was considering we paid less than $300 for a two-night stay—this was undoubtedly the best bang for our buck we got from any of our Japan accommodations!
-Located mere steps from the Kamo River, you’ll feel the relaxing natural aesthetic of this hotel as soon as you step foot into the lobby and admire the gorgeous green garden spanning the entire back wall.
+Mere steps from the Kamo River, feel the relaxing natural aesthetic of this hotel as soon as you step foot into the lobby and admire the gorgeous green garden spanning the entire back wall.
 You absolutely cannot go wrong with this option when searching for hotels in Kyoto Japan, and from your arrival to departure you’re sure to feel the Zen vibes of the city permeating every room of this establishment.

 Yoshikawa Inn

-Each room is uniquely decorated since this building used to be the private residence of master Chinese poet Ema Tenko, so when booking a reservation you’ll have the option to choose the available room best suited to your tastes.
-Originally a bed and breakfast, you’ll enter a Sukiya-zukuri structure from the early 20th century built around the “Ema Forest” Japanese garden designed by Kobori Enshu, a legendary gardener from the Edo period.
+Each room is uniquely decorated since this used to be the private residence of master Chinese poet Ema Tenko.
+When booking a reservation, choose the available room best suited to your tastes.
+Originally a bed and breakfast, enter a Sukiya-zukuri structure from the early 20th century built around the “Ema Forest” Japanese garden designed by Kobori Enshu, a legendary gardener from the Edo period.

 What to Do in Kyoto?